School of Business

 Accelerated Social Responsibility and Impact in Business

 After completing 54 undergraduate credits, UConn undergraduate students can apply to the Accelerated Master of Science in Social Responsibility and Impact in Business Program through the online Pre-Graduate application through the Graduate School.
-Students must then apply for admission to the M.S. for their +1 year.
+Up to 12 credits of the following graduate-level coursework (MKTG 5100 Business Fundamentals for Social Impact, BLAW 5175 Business, Law, and Ethics in Modern Society, BLAW 5252 Business and Human Rights, BLAW 5253 Sustainability, Markets, and Society, BLAW 5254 Social Responsibility and Accountability in Business, MKTG 5255 Global Issues in Marketing for Social Impact, or MKTG 5258 Marketing Strategy for Environmental and Social Impact) may be taken while the student is an undergraduate and can be applied toward both the undergraduate and M.S.
+Plans of Study.
+Upon completing their undergraduate degree, students must then apply for admission to the M.S. through the Graduate School.
 The M.S. program requires 30 graduate credits.
-Up to 12 credits of the required coursework (MKTG 5100 Business Fundamentals for Social Impact, BLAW 5175 Business, Law, and Ethics in Modern Society, MKTG 5115 Marketing Management, BLAW 5253 Sustainability, Markets, and Society, BLAW 5254 Social Responsibility and Accountability in Business, MKTG 5255 Global Issues in Marketing for Social Impact, or MKTG 5258 Marketing Strategy for Environmental and Social Impact) can be taken while the student is an undergraduate and can be applied toward both the undergraduate and M.S.
-Plans of Study.
-Students who earn a B- or better in MKTG 3101 Introduction to Marketing Management/BADM 3750 Introduction to Marketing Management may request a substitution for MKTG 5115 Marketing Management.

 Admission and Degree Requirements